1701/d/docs/devportal/tutorial/clients.md

 ## Edit a Client

-1. Under the appropriate service, select the client to be changed.
+- Under the appropriate service, select the client to be changed.
-2. Click **Edit** next to the Client name.
+- Click **Edit** next to the Client name.

 A text box will appear asking you to confirm the operation with your password.

-3. Enter the password that you created during the registration in the netID Developer Portal and confirm your entry by clicking on **Confirm**.
+- Enter the password that you created during the registration in the netID Developer Portal and confirm your entry by clicking on **Confirm**.

 You now have the possibility to change the entered information about the Client.

-4. Make the desired changes and updates and save the information with a click on **Update Client**.
+- Make the desired changes and updates and save the information with a click on **Update Client**.

-!!! success ""
+!!! info ""
     The client was successfully changed.

 ## Deactivate a Client

-1. Under the appropriate service, select the client to be disabled.
+- Under the appropriate service, select the client to be disabled.
-2. Click **Edit** next to the Client name.
+- Click **Edit** next to the Client name.

 A text box will appear asking you to confirm the operation with your password.

-3. Enter the password you created for logging into the netID Developer Portal and confirm your entry by clicking on **Confirm**.
+- Enter the password you created for logging into the netID Developer Portal and confirm your entry by clicking on **Confirm**.

 You now have the possibility to change the status of the Client.

-4. To deactivate the client, select the entry Inactive in the drop down menu under Status.
+- To deactivate the client, select the entry Inactive in the drop down menu under Status.

-!!! success ""
+!!! info ""
     The client was successfully deactivated.

 !!! info ""